johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-08-08-getting-more-RESTful-with-Web-API.md

 ---
-title: "Getting more RESTful with Web API and IHttpActionResult"
+title: 'Getting more RESTful with Web API and IHttpActionResult'
 authors: johnnyreilly
 tags: [Web API 2, IHttpActionResult]
 hide_table_of_contents: false
 ---

 Up until, well yesterday really, I tended to have my Web API action methods all returning [200](http://en.wikipedia.org/wiki/HTTP_200#2xx_Success)'s no matter what.
 Successful request?
 200 for you sir!
 Some validation error in the model?
 200 for you too ma'am - but I'll wrap up the validation errors and send them back too.
 Database error?
 200 and and an error message.

 It kind of looked like this (this example taken from a [previous post](http://icanmakethiswork.blogspot.co.uk/2014/08/angularjs-meet-aspnet-server-validation.html)):

 ```cs
 public class SageController : ApiController